joris-gallot/zorm/README.md

-# Zorm
+# zorm

-Zorm is a minimalist ORM based on [Zod](https://zod.dev/).
+zorm is a minimalist ORM based on [Zod](https://zod.dev/).
 It allows you to define and manipulate entities in a simple and type-safe way, with intuitive relation management.

 Currently, it is designed specifically for Vue but is planned to become framework-agnostic.